exorde-labs/TestnetProtocol/docs/tokenomics.md

 **The Exorde Token Sale is expected to take place Feb 15th at 9 am UTC.**

 The Token Sale is, by necessity, compliant with AML/KYC regulations.
-The sale will be conducted on a dedicated Public Sale page on the exorde.network.
+The sale will be conducted on a dedicated Public Sale page at sale.exorde.network.
-The sale will accept only USDC, USDT, and DAI (ERC20 tokens on Ethereum).
+The sale will accept only USDC, USDT, and DAI, all ERC20 tokens on Ethereum.
-The Exorde Token Sale contract will be deployed on Ethereum.

 **The Exorde Network Token (EXD) is  a 18-decimal, standard, supply-capped ERC20 token on Ethereum.**
+The EXD token is to be deployed soon.
-The Sale will last at most 1 month, by default, but this can be extended by Exorde Labs, if necessary.
+It will last at most 1 month, by default, but this can be extended by Exorde Labs, if necessary.

 **User will be able to pass the KYC before the start date, to be ready for the start date.**